hotfix-houdini/cli-az-batch-helper/README.md

 [![ci-dotnet](https://github.com/hotfix-houdini/cli-az-batch-helper/actions/workflows/ci-dotnet.yml/badge.svg)](https://github.com/hotfix-houdini/cli-az-batch-helper/actions/workflows/ci-dotnet.yml)

 # Overview
 A Self Contained .NET 7 CLI that generates a JSON file that can subsequently be used to create a Scheduled Job in Azure Batch.

+Download the appropiate exeucutable for your OS in the Releases section.

 ```shell
 root@94129eddf6a0:/source# ./az-batch-helper generate scheduled-job-config